Wolokin/MagicPlatformer/README.md

 When you're ready with your selections, proceed to select 'Map 1' at the bottom to start playing.

+### Basic Information

+Each player starts the game with 100 health and mana points.
+Both health and mana are capped at 100 points.
+On the other hand, each player's damage is uncapped and can be increased using special items (see sub-section *Pick-ups*).
+The initial speed of spells is set to 3.0, which can be increased analogically to damage.

 ### Movement & Controls

 The following table describes the control schemes for both keyboard and controller inputs: